ebuzeryalcin/archive_MS4/README.md

         - Users trying to use profile page links are being redirected to sign in page if they are not logged in
 * **Forms:**
     - Each field in each form with a variety of inputs such as text strings, numbers and other characters will be tested.
 Forms should not be submitted without fulfilling requirements
-        - Register, sign in, reset password, recover password and change password, all AllAuth's, have passed the test and would not submit if required fields is left empty
+        - **Result:** Register, sign in, reset password, recover password and change password, all AllAuth's, have passed the test and would not submit if required fields is left empty
         - Adding book to bag or updating bag have also been tested with success
 * **Checkout Form:**
     - I will test the checkout form and ensure it is successful.
 I will also test how Stripe behave even though I have tested Stripe throughout the project.
 A check whether an E-mail is sent from archive to users E-mail will be made
-        - Checkout form whether user is logged in or logged out, Stripe Webhooks and sending E-mail are all successful
+        - **Result:** Checkout form whether user is logged in or logged out, Stripe Webhooks and sending E-mail are all successful

         ![stripe 3D](media/readme/stripe_3d.PNG)
         ![order information](media/readme/order_information.PNG)